-- The donor creates a trust and in it directs that (i) the trust pays the donor an annuity for a fixed period of time and the annuity will generally equal the value of the assets contributed to the trust and (ii) the remainder (whatever is left in the trust at the expiration of the annuity) is paid to one or more designated beneficiaries.
+- The donor creates a trust and in it directs that (i) the trust pays the donor an annuity for a fixed period of time and the annuity will generally equal the value of the assets contributed to the trust (ii) the remainder (whatever is left in the trust at the expiration of the annuity) is paid to one or more designated beneficiaries.
 The beneficiaries that can be designated include close family members like ancestors, descendants and siblings or trusts for their benefit.
 The GRAT can be structured so the annuity payment is not a series of equal amounts, but rather increases by up to 20% year to year. - The donor is deemed to make a gift of the remainder interest in the trust to the designated remainder beneficiaries.
 The value of the taxable gift to the remaindermen is determined by subtracting the value of the donor's retained annuity from the fair market value of the assets transferred to the trust.
 The value of the annuity is based on an IRS discount rate known as the 7520 rate.
 The transfer to the trust can be structured so the value of the grantor's retained interest is virtually equal to the market value of the property placed in trust, in which case only a very small taxable gift results ("zeroing out" the GRAT).
 This small taxable gift will be reported on the donor's gift tax return. - The GRAT can produce estate and gift tax savings if the trust property produces an annual return in excess of the IRS discount rate over the term of the annuity.
 The donor effectively shifts all of the return on the trust property in excess of the benchmark IRS discount rate to the remainder beneficiaries without making an additional taxable gift.
 Additionally, the donor will have separately paid any income tax liability of the trust, further leveraging this gifting technique.
 And if the GRAT is structured so the annuity "grows" by up to 20% per year, more principal can compound for the benefit of the remainder beneficiaries potentially allowing more property to pass to them at the expiration of the donor's annuity.

-"ZEROED-OUT" FLAT ANNUITY GRAT
+"Zeroed-Out" Flat Annuity GRAT

-- The following is an illustration of a "zeroed-out" flat annuity GRAT funded with \$1,000,000 marketable securities.
-There is no taxable gift on funding the trust (i.e., the value of the annuity stream is still roughly equal to the principal contributed to the trust). - In this hypothetical scenario, the donor receives an annuity worth \$368,582 per year for 3 years and the remainder beneficiaries receive (outright or in trust) assets worth \$17,598.
+- The following is an illustration of a "zeroed-out" flat annuity GRAT funded with \$1,000,000 marketable securities. - In this hypothetical scenario, the donor receives an annuity worth \$357,616 per year for 3 years and the remainder beneficiaries receive (outright or in trust) assets worth \$30,240.

 Assumptions:

 Term of Trust 3

-Initial Value \$1,000,000
+Principal \$1,000,000

-7520 Rate 5.2%
+7520 Rate 3.6%

-Annual Investment Return 6.0%
+Annual Investment Return 5.0%

 Year Beginning Principal Growth Annuity Payment Remainder

-1 \$1,000,000 \$60,000 \$368,582 \$691,418
+1 \$1,000,000 \$50,000 \$357,616 \$692,384

-2 \$691,418 \$41,485 \$368,582 \$364,321
+2 \$692,384 \$34,619 \$357,616 \$369,387

-3 \$364,321 \$21,859 \$368,582 \$17,598
+3 \$369,387 \$18,469 \$357,616 \$30,240